485518110dheerajkumar/resume/README.md

 # resume
+## Thank you for visiting my repository
-this is my resume which have all information about me.
+this is my resume, which has all the information about me.